Lothian Buses: Lothian-branded network

 Lothian-branded services are the core of the Lothian Buses group.
 There are some core services in the Lothian network that have followed more or less the same route since they were operated by trams in the 1950s, like services 3, 4, 5, 10, 11 and 16.
 However, the routes and timetables of most services are frequently modified in minor ways.
 For example, in recent years several confusing details such as letter suffixed routes and clockwise/anticlockwise circular services have been removed from the map.
 In the last ten years, there have been many temporary and permanent diversions in the New Town, including the closure at various times of Princes Street for tram works, George Street for pedestrianisation and Leith Street for the reconstruction of the St James Centre.

 The majority of current routes pass through the city centre from opposing termini, either crossing or following Princes Street in full or in part.
 This means that there are some arteries in and out of the New Town that are served by as many as a dozen different routes, such as Nicolson Street and Leith Walk.
-Some of these services, like services 3, 26 and 37, extend into outlying towns in East and Midlothian.
+Some of these services, like services 3, 26 and 37, extend into outlying towns in East Lothian and Midlothian.
 There are also some more orbital routes, such as service 38.